by Emmy award-winning journalist, Romona Robinson

 Having fear is not a sin, its just a strong emotion that will tear us into pieces if we sit in it.

 From the Author

-At the heart of this book is the message that not every closed door we encounter is a bad thing.
+At the heart of my memoir A Dirt Road to Somewhere is the message that not every closed door we encounter is a bad thing.
 God knows that as long as we’re comfortable, we won’t move.
-We’ll stay stuck.

 We don’t always like it when God tests our faith.
 It may not feel good, and we may not understand the reasons for it, but we have to have faith God is working on our behalf, and we will come through the storm.
 At times, God sent turmoil, betrayal, and loss into my life in order to force me into my purpose.

 My wish in writing A Dirt Road to Somewhere is that you will be moved and motivated to walk in faith and not fear.
 Having fear is not a sin; it is simply a strong emotion that will tear us into pieces if we sit in it.
 Every person who walks away from fear is strong in their own way, and they can teach us valuable lessons.